-If he himself makes the occasional comment about it to you, he probably does want to talk about it to some degree.
+If he makes the occasional comment about it to you, he probably wants to talk about it to some degree.

-In which case, broach the subject (gently) and see where it takes you.
+In this case, broach the subject (gently) and see where it takes you.

 It’s also quite likely that he won’t want to talk about it with you.
 Insecurities are amplified when it comes to your own partner.
 He may be fine with mentioning it to his friends or family.